amirhosseinh73/PopupMedia/ReadME.md

 - iconHelp: you can change this icon with HTML
 - iconSave: you can change this icon with HTML

-- isDraggable: false, enable this feature on next update
+- isDraggable: true | false, default is false
 - isResizable: false, enable this feature on next update

 - minHeight: for resizable popupjs set minHeight, enable this feature on next update